ikmb/iptoolkit/README.md

 <p> 2- Adding function for plotting a choropleth for allele frequencies. </p>
 <p> 3- Adding classes for working directly with mzML files using pyopenMS framework </p>

+### Release 0.5.1 notice:
+<p> 1- Adding a function for plotting Chord Diagram using Holoviews, the graphs can be used to understand protein and peptide overlap among a set of experiments. </p>

 ### Funding ###
 The project was funded by the German Research Foundation (DFG) (Research Training Group 1743, ‘Genes, Environment and Inflammation’)